siavooshpayandehazad/SoCDep2/README.txt

       tasks and it doesnt change any other traffic on the network?

     - Take mobility into account for scheduling

+    - We have to add some constraints on Test scheduling regarding peak power etc.
     --------------------------------------------------
     List of functions without DocString: